pvandervelde/zinger/engineering.md

 Translating this requirement leads to the following engineering demands:

-* The rover should be able to determine the shape and size of the cargo
+* The rover should be able to determine the shape and size of the cargo.
-* The rover should be able to determine the position of the cargo relative to its own chassis
+* The rover should be able to determine the position of the cargo relative to its own chassis.
-* Trajectory planning should take into account the larger foot print of the rover with cargo, including turning radius and slope start and end
+* Trajectory planning should take into account the larger foot print of the rover with cargo, including turning radius and slope start and end.
+* The rover will provide means of securing oversized cargo.

 ### Nice-To-Have Requirement: Request assistance